-These three easy sauce recipes go with everything, and are perfect for your Labor Day party—and other late-summer grilling sessions.
+These three easy sauce recipes go with everything, and are perfect for your Memorial Day BBQ—and all the summer grilling sessions to come.

 Secret’s in the sauce, and we’re not talking about the felony-warranting “Fried Green Tomatoes” kind.
-Grills have been fired up for a couple months now and summer is winding down, but definitely not over.
-Therefore, if you haven’t already, it’s time to perfect your sauce making and basting skills so that you can impress all of your BBQ and picnic guests (Labor Day is your time to shine).
+Grills are getting fired up everywhere as summer officially approaches.
+Therefore, it’s time to perfect your sauce making and basting skills so that you can impress all of your BBQ and socially distant picnic guests.

 Anyone who’s anyone knows that there are three versatile sauces that work with nearly every protein: barbecue, chimichurri, and romesco.
 You’re probably more familiar with the first one (#iwantmybabybackbabybackribs), though chimichurri and romesco offer herbaceous and peppery (respectively) departures from what your taste buds interpret as “tried and true.”
 And trying something new is always a good thing.